Johnny Podesto: Early life and education

 Podesto was born on March 26, 1921, in Modesto, California, to Giovannia and Maria Podesto.
 He was the youngest of nine children.
 He attended Modesto High School and Modesto Junior College before continuing his education at Saint Mary's University and College of the Pacific.
 He excelled at baseball and football while at Modesto, Saint Mary's, and College of the Pacific.
 He played quarterback and halfback when he was in football.
 In 1943, under coach Amos Alonzo Stagg, Podesto was named All-American while at Pacific.
 While playing from 1941 to 1943, and from 1944 to 1945, Podesto entered the Marine Corps and achieved the rank of captain while in World War II.

 Professional career

-Podesto was drafted with the 10th pick in the 1944 NFL draft by the Pittsburgh Steelers.
+Podesto was drafted in the first round with the tenth overall pick in the 1944 NFL draft by the Pittsburgh Steelers.
 He was serving in the marines from 1944 to 1945 so he could not play with them.
 In 1946, he signed with the team.
 However, Podesto did not play with the Steelers.
 The next season he signed with the Chicago Bears but did not play with them, either.